APOLLO: SGD-like Memory, AdamW-level Performance: Coarsened Learning Rate Update Rule Is Enough for LLMs

 \subsection{Coarsening Element-wise Learning Rate Adjustment in a Structured Manner}

 While the element-wise learning rate update rule in AdamW is effective, it can be \textbf{overly sensitive to noisy gradients} in specific parameters, especially in high-dimensional models like large language models (LLMs).
-Recent work, such as Adam-mini~\cite{zhang2024adam}, proposes to grouping parameters into blocks and applying a \textbf{block-wise learning rate adjustment} to reduce memory usage while maintaining on-par performance as Adam.
+Recent work, such as Adam-mini~\cite{zhang2024adam}, proposes grouping parameters into blocks and applying a \textbf{block-wise learning rate adjustment} to reduce memory usage while maintaining on-par performance as Adam(W).
 However, the block-wise approach in Adam-mini~\cite{zhang2024adam} requires carefully chosen block sizes for different modules in Transformers and only achieves memory savings for the second moments, leaving the first moment memory unaffected.

-\paragraph{A more structured learning rate update rule.} Inspired by these findings, we propose an effective simplification by coarsening the element-wise adaptive learning rate rule in \eqref{eq:reform_adam} into a \textbf{structured channel-wise adaptation}.
+\paragraph{A more structured learning rate update rule.} Inspired by findings of optimizer redundancy, we propose an effective simplification by coarsening the element-wise adaptive learning rate rule in \eqref{eq:reform_adam} into a \textbf{structured channel-wise adaptation}.
 We group parameters based on the larger dimension of the weight tensors.
-The element-wise scaling factor \( \mathbf{S} = \frac{\tilde{\mathbf{G}}_t}{\mathbf{G}_t} \) is then simplified into a \textbf{channel-wise} format, \( s \in \mathbb{R}^{1 \times n} \), where each element $s_j$ for each channel \( j \) is:
+The element-wise scaling factor \( \mathbf{S} = \frac{\tilde{\mathbf{G}}_t}{\mathbf{G}_t} \) is then simplified into a \textbf{channel-wise} format , \( s \in \mathbb{R}^{1 \times n} \), where each element $s_j$ for each channel \( j \) is:

 where \( \| \cdot \|_{2} \) denotes the $\ell_2$ norm.
 Then, the final gradient scaling rule becomes \(\tilde{\mathbf{G}}_t = \mathbf{S} \cdot \mathbf{G}_t = \mathbf{G}_t \cdot \text{diag}(s). \)